top of page

 The fan is a unique mechanic in the game, it makes the objects it points at move around, and fly off using physics.

-This applies not only to different set pieces like cups and vases but also to some level mechanics such as the shower handle or windchimes which get activated by pointing the fan at them.
+This applies to different set pieces like cups and vases, and activates some level mechanics like the shower handle or windchimes.

 Why

-Moving around set pieces in the level adds a layer of depth to the game.
-It is a fun satisfying gesture that contributes to the intended player experience.
+• Moving around set pieces adds a layer of depth.
+It is a fun, satisfying gesture that enhances the experience.

-This feature is also a part of the puzzles: the player needs to blow objects onto the vacuum to turn it off and blow at the shower handle to make it fall and break.
+• The fan is a part of the puzzles: the player needs to blow objects onto the vacuum to turn it off and blow at the shower handle to make it fall and break.

 How